 Refinancing is a key tool for paying off your student debt.
-When you refinance your loans, you combine all of your loans into one monthly payment, that often comes with a much lower rate than you’re currently paying.
+When you refinance your loans, you combine all of your loans into one monthly payment, which often comes with a much lower rate than you’re currently paying.
 This allows you to get ahead of the interest payments and pay off your loans faster.

-Cutting expenses and putting that money towards your loans is one of the fastest ways to pay down your debt.
+Cutting expenses and putting that money toward your loans is one of the fastest ways to pay down your debt.
 When you first get started, it may seem like you’re already living with the bare minimum, but there are still plenty of ways you can cut your bills.

 Two of the easiest things to do to save money are:

-- Try a different, less expensive wireless company like Republic Wireless.
-(Check out our full review of Republic Wireless)
+- Try a different, less expensive wireless company like Mint Mobile – a FI community favorite.
+Check out our full review of Mint Mobile here.

 Related: 12 Ways To Save Money On Groceries

 I’ll preface this by saying: if you can’t control your spending, don’t use a credit card.
 But if you can use a credit card to buy things you were already going to buy, and pay off your balance in full every month, you can earn some extra cash by using a rewards credit card.

 If travel is more your game and that’s one of the reasons you’re working towards FI (you’re like me!), then the Chase Sapphire Preferred Card might serve you better.
 It earns the ultra-valuable Ultimate Rewards points.